mahdiwf/MC_Simulation_for_Stock/README.md

 The daily price percentages returns
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/8b821e7d-3b02-4d53-9279-4901ae9c90a6)

 Using this percentage returns distribution statistical properties (median & standard deviation) to generate random numbers (using numpy.random.normal), I simulated daily returns for the next 252 trading days.
-Add these simulated daily returns to the last prices (of each calculation), and I get a randomly simulated stock price - a random walk i.e. the price of AAPL moves randomly.
+Add these simulated daily returns to the last prices (of each calculation), and I get a randomly simulated stock price of AAPL - a single random walk of the stock price.

 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/0e92e697-984a-4b9a-bb5f-003c2712577e)

 Iterating the above process 10000 times, I got 10000 price paths/random walks.<br>
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/efb6a086-176a-42e1-b4df-313d609a3295) <br>
-The upside potential is about 300 (500 - 200), and the downside potential is about 80 (200 - 120).
+From this graph, I can see that the upside potential is about 300 (500 - 200), and the downside potential is about 80 (200 - 120).

-With an initial investment value of 100000, I simulated the investment values using the price simulation/paths above.<br>
+With an initial investment value of 100000, I simulated the investment values using the price simulation/paths above.
-In this simulation, I also calculated the VaR (VaR line below) & CVaR (or ES/Expected Shortfall).<br>
+In this simulation, I also calculated the VaR (VaR line below) & CVaR (or ES/Expected Shortfall).
 VaR is the estimation of the maximum potential loss at specific confidence level.
-CVaR/ES = the expected loss that exceed VaR threshold.<br>
+Whereby, CVaR/ES is the expected loss that exceed VaR threshold.<br>
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/af3ae1c5-e870-4a0e-85fe-8a693ddcc45d)

 If we focus on the blue line (95% confidence level): there is 95% confidence that the worst daily loss will not exceed $12,409 or the asset has a  5% probability of losing its value by $12,409 in the upcoming days.<br>